CASE STUDY - SHIPPED APP

 OUTCOME

-Currently beta testing with early users
+Currently beta testing with users

 INITIAL OBSERVATIONS